codefog/contao-haste/docs/Model/index.md

     'fieldColumn' => 'my_related_field', // a custom column name in relation table (optional) 'relationTable' => '', // custom relation table name (optional) 'forceSave' => true // false by default.
 If set to true it does not only store the values in the relation tables but also the "my_relation" field
+    'bidirectional' => true // false by default.
+If set to true relations are handled bidirectional (e.g. project A is related to project B but project B is also related to project A)
 );
 ```